ssoperMadisonCollege/ChoreTracker/README.md

 continuously reminded of tasks that don't need to be done for months at a time.
 This is annoying and uses valuable mental RAM that could be put to better use.

-I would like to create an application that makes use of Google's calendar API and perhaps a text messaging API to notify users when household chores are assigned, when they're due, and when they're completed.
+I would like to create a web application that makes use of Google's calendar API and perhaps a text messaging API to notify users when household chores are assigned, when they're due, and when they're completed.
 This way, members in a household don't have to remember to do their chores - the chore application reminds them automatically.
+The application will be designed with a mobile-first approach so that it's easy to use on any input device.

 ### Project Technologies/Techniques